Herniated disk

 Medications

-• Nonprescription pain medicines.
-If your pain is mild to moderate, your health care professional might recommend nonprescription pain medicine.
-Options include acetaminophen (Tylenol, others) ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).
+- Pain medicines you can buy without a prescription.
+If your pain is mild to moderate, your healthcare professional may suggest medicine such as acetaminophen (Tylenol, others) ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).

-• Neuropathic drugs.
-These drugs affect nerve impulses to decrease pain.
-They include gabapentin (Horizant, Neurontin), pregabalin (Lyrica), duloxetine (Cymbalta), or venlafaxine (Effexor XR).
+- Nerve pain medicine.
+These prescription medicines help calm overactive nerves that cause pain.
+The medicines include gabapentin (Horizant, Neurontin), pregabalin (Lyrica), duloxetine (Cymbalta), and venlafaxine (Effexor XR).

 Therapy

-Your health care team might suggest physical therapy to help with your pain.
-Physical therapists can show you positions and exercises designed to minimize the pain of a herniated disk.
+Your healthcare professional may suggest physical therapy to help with your pain.
+A physical therapist can show you stretches and exercises to strengthen your core, lessen pain and help you move more easily.

 Surgery